Origin of Life - Spontaneous Generation

 Origin of Life - Origin of Species and Modern Day Science Class

 Spontaneous Generation was disproved as the Origin of Life in 1859.
-Ironically, it was this same year that was published.
+Ironically, it was this same year that Charles Darwin's Origin of Species was published.
 From this work arose the modern evolutionary movement, which is now thought to have occurred in six phases: (1) Cosmic Evolution (the origin of space, time, matter and energy from nothing); (2) Chemical Evolution (the development of the higher elements from hydrogen); (3) Stellar and Planetary Evolution (the origin of stars and planets); (4) Organic Evolution (the origin of organic life from a rock); (5) Macro Evolution (the origin of major kinds); and (6) Micro Evolution (the variation within the kinds).
 Only the sixth phase has been observed and documented.
 The first five are merely assumed.
 Interestingly, the fourth assumption is the old doctrine of Spontaneous Generation - organic life developing from inorganic matter (a rock).
 The sadly comical result is that some modern day textbooks devote a chapter to the work of Francesco Redi and Louis Pasteur, and their success in disproving Spontaneous Generation.
 Then, a few chapters later, school kids are taught that Spontaneous Generation is the Origin of Life.